ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

-While treating this system as a metal may help converging the calculation, it may not necessarily reach the true ground state (i.e. the state with the lowest total energy) since we have imposed that there is an equal number of up-spin and down-spin electrons.
-To allow different numbers of spin-up and spin-down electrons, we can perform a spin-polarized calculation by adding the `nspin` and `tot_magnetization` variables to the input file (highlighted below):
+While treating this system as a metal may help converging the calculation, it may not necessarily reach the true ground state (i.e. the state with the lowest total energy).
+This is because we have imposed that there is an equal number of up-spin and down-spin electrons, and treating the system as an metal allows the electrons to occupy higher energy states.
+A better way to describe the system is to allow different numbers of spin-up and spin-down electrons (i.e., doing a spin-polarized calculation), we can perform a spin-polarized calculation by adding the `nspin` and `tot_magnetization` variables to the input file (highlighted below):

 ```python hl_lines="13-14"
  &CONTROL